talhajav/talhajaved/content/pages/about.md

 nav_order: 20
 ---

 Hi!
-I'm Talha Javed, a software engineer with a passion for creating elegant and efficient solutions.
+I'm Talha Javed, a software engineer with a passion for creating elegant solutions.

 ## Background